What is Integrated Planning?

 Community Strategic Plan

-Our Community Strategic Plan, “Richmond Valley Made 2030” (CSP), identified the community’s main priorities and aspirations for the future and established broad strategies for achieving these goals.
+Our Community Strategic Plan, “Richmond Valley 2040 Community Strategic Plan” (CSP), identified the community’s main priorities and aspirations for the future and established broad strategies for achieving these goals.
 In doing this, consideration has been given to the issues and pressures which may affect the community and the level of resources which will realistically be available to achieve its aims and aspirations.

 While Richmond Valley Council has a custodial role in initiating, preparing and maintaining the CSP on behalf of the local government area, it is not wholly responsible for its implementation.
-Other partners such as government agencies, businesses, community groups and industry can help in achieving the long-term objectives of the plan.
+Other partners such as government agencies, businesses, community groups and industry can help achieve the plan’s long-term objectives.

 The Resourcing Strategy consists of three components: Long Term Financial Plan; Organisational Development Plan; Asset Management Plans